-In fact, rather than toys or treats why not play the game with toys and treats to make it even more fun!
+In fact, rather than toys or treats why not play games for your dog with toys and treats to make it even more fun!

 How to Play

-All of these games bar one require you to interact with your dog.
+All of these games bar one require you to interact and teach your dog how to complete the puzzle.
 Whether that’s direct interaction or via verbal encouragement but none of these games is time-consuming or need a lot of effort on your part.

-In fact, all of the games we’ve included can be played within a few minutes and are perfect for sprinkling through the day to give your dog a break from boredom.
+In fact, all of the games we’ve included can be played within a few minutes and are perfect for sprinkling through the day to mentally engage your dog and give your dog a break from boredom.